VashishtBorkar/Gambot/README.md

 # Gambot

-Gambot is a Discord casino bot with an integrated economy system and support for multiple classic games.
+Gambot is a Discord casino bot with an integrated economy system and support for multiple classic games
----

-## Showcase
+## Demos
 Below are short clips demonstrating Gambot in action:

 - Roulette Example (Coming Soon)